Dauphin County assistance programs.

 HELP Ministries is an organization that is made up of about 150 local churches.
 HELP has provided emergency services to thousands of people each and every year over the last 25 years.
 They also offer case management and other support.

 Emergency services provided by HELP and its member churches include food referrals, grants for rent assistance, emergency shelter, and home heating fuel.
 In some cases the charity will also offer families low income loans.
 Other resources include PPL assistance, furniture or clothing referrals, mortgage payments, travel and prescription programs.
 These services and resources are provided in collaboration with many non-profits in Harrisburg, including churches, government and private dollars and local foundations.

 Other assistance offered include free fuel and help for paying heating bills.
 HELP can also provide free prescription medications and referrals for patients and how they can get free health care.
-Click here for more information on heating oil programs, or call them at 717-238-2851.
+Click here for more information on free heating oil programs for the low income, or call them at 717-238-2851.
 The churches can also offer additional financial aid to residents.
 For additional details, learn more on HELP Ministries emergency programs.

 Another resource offered by CAC (phone number below) that will help families and individuals become more informed and responsible consumers.
 This is yet another way the Commission helps people move toward self-sufficiency.
 For example, consumers can get advice for how to eliminate credit card and medical debt, how to stop debt collection calls, and referrals to other assistance programs, such as PPL OnTrack program.